KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-CountEvents by MMRIZE](https://github.com/MMRIZE/MMM-CountEvents)

 1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-2. Module is archived, but not marked as outdated in the official module list.

 ### [MMM-CountUP by bibaldo](https://github.com/bibaldo/MMM-CountUP)